 Hassayampa Justice Court is located at 14264 West Tierra Buena Lane in Surprise, Arizona.
 Maricopa County Justice Courts are open from 8 a.m. to 5 p.m. on Monday through Friday.
 You can reach Hassayampa Justice Court at 602-372-2000.
 There’s plenty of free parking out front.
 When you go to court, don’t wear shorts, tank tops, hats or sunglasses.
 Dress appropriately and professionally.
 The judge at Hassayampa is Miles Keegan.
 He’s a new judge.

 Keep in mind that justices of the peace did not go to law school, and they usually are not lawyers.
 Justices of the peace are elected and given just six weeks of training.

-If you’ve been charged with a DUI or a misdemeanor crime and sent to Hassayampa Justice Court, contact the Law Offices of David Michael Cantor for your free 30-minute initial consultation.
+If you’ve been charged with a DUI or a misdemeanor crime and sent to Hassayampa Justice Court, contact the DM Cantor for your free 30-minute initial consultation.

 Hassayampa Justice Court

 Phone: (602) 372-2000

 8am – 5pm Monday – Friday

 *Closed on Holidays, Call the Court to confirm